How Westlaw Edge Canada can help improve your process

-Sidebar was created specifically for Canadian lawyers.
-You can now sidebar decisions without leaving Westlaw Edge.
+We created the Sidebar feature specifically for Canadian lawyers.
+You can sidebar decisions without leaving Westlaw Edge Canada.
 It's as easy as finding a case, selecting the desired text, and choosing the sidebar option.
 This feature will reduce time spent on tedious tasks so you can focus on more strategic work, delivering better results for your clients.

 Reconsider how you navigate through content

-It can be time-consuming to scroll to relevant portions of a decision only to get lost in the sea of text.
+It can be time consuming to scroll to relevant portions of a decision only to get lost in the sea of text.
 The Table of Contents for cases will help by allowing you to easily jump to relevant sections of long decisions.
-Additionally, you will have the ability to scan all headings for a quick overview of the structure and content of the decision.
+Additionally, you will be able to scan all headings for a quick overview of the structure and content of the decision.

 Finally, Select Term Highlighting will allow you to choose up to five additional highlighting colors to draw attention to specific language within your search result list, making it easier to identify the most relevant result for your issue.
 It will also help you navigate to portions of the document text with your selected terms.

 The way you research is our priority.
-Learn more about Westlaw Edge.
+Learn more about Westlaw Edge Canada.

 Thomson Reuters originally published this article on September 7th, 2021.